subsquid/docs/docs/tutorials/parquet-file-store.md

 * The `EvmBatchProcessor` class is instantiated and set to connect to the Ethereum archive, as well as a blockchain node, requesting data after a certain block (**make sure to add a node URL to `ETH_CHAIN_NODE` variable in the `.env` file**)

-* It is also configured to request data for EVM logs generated by the Factory and Positions smart contracts, filtering for certain events (`PoolCreated` and `IncreaseLiquidity`, `DecreaseLiquidity`, `Collect`, `Transfer`, respectively)
+* It is also configured to request data for EVM logs generated by the Factory and Positions smart contracts, filtering for certain events (`PoolCreated` and `IncreaseLiquidity`, `DecreaseLiquidity`, `Collect`, `Transfer`, respectively).

 * Processor is configured to also request EVM logs from **any address** with topic0 matching one of the signatures of the following Pool smart contract events: `Burn`, `Mint`, `Initialize`, `Swap`.
 This will guarantee that events generated by all Pool contracts are captured regardless of when the contracts were deployed.